Well, here it is. Summer.

 Night time List (e.g., bath/shower, brush teeth, stories)

-The trick is to make this routine consistent and then follow through with morning and afternoon activities, which are chosen by the parent (this can be errands or can be something fun!), and free-choice time, which is chosen by the child.
+Make this routine consistent and then follow through with morning and afternoon activities, which are chosen by the parent (this can be errands or can be something fun!), and free-choice time, which is chosen by the child.
 Sit down with your child and create a free-choice menu where they can practice brainstorming things they like to do alone knowing that you will not be available for a certain amount of time.

 How This Helps “The Blissful Solo Player”

-"The blissful solo player" will benefit from a written routine with a few tweaks.
-This child will absolutely love free-choice time, so this is where we must help them expand their ideas as they grow and develop.
-The goal for "the blissful solo player” is to successfully transition away from free time play.
 You can support this transition by joining them just before the shift needs to happen.
 Engage with them, ask them to tell you what’s going on in their play, and then help them transition by moving on together.
 Create a visual STOP sign or PAUSE “button” to place on the play area to indicate that the play is “to be continued” so they know it’s time to move on but they can come back to it later.
-(Bonus tip: Teach siblings that when they see a STOP or PAUSE sign on a dollhouse or Lego creation that they do not touch it because it’s being saved for someone’s play later on).

 How This Helps “The Never Leaves You Alone Player”

 As the expert on your child, you will need to decide what an appropriate time span and location will be for free-choice time.
-Start with what you think your child CAN do and expand the time frame or distance from there.
+Start with what you think your child CAN do and expand the time frame from there.
 Some children will need for you to get them started on an activity, be reassured when something is a small problem they can solve on their own, or be reminded when it's okay to come get you for help.
 Use the time timer to let them know when you are available to be interrupted.

 Remember, you are teaching them how to be independent, so encourage and praise their successes.
 Let them know how helpful it was that you were able to call a friend, check your email, or feed the baby.

-Also, your child may not fall exclusively into one of these categories, but likely have moments when you can relate to these ideas.
 Just remember, for most neurodivergent children, more structure is better, visuals are helpful even if your child is highly verbal, and consistent schedules are often magical.

 A Note About Siblings